 Attendance is required.
-The policy of the Writing in the Disciplines courses is that if a student misses more than six periods during a 16-week term, he or she will fail the entire course.
+The policy of the Writing in the Disciplines courses is that if a student misses more than six periods during a 15-week term, he or she will fail the entire course.
 Missing class on a double period counts as two absences.
-For each absence over three, 50 points are deducted from the student's final grade.
+For each absence over three, 50 points are deducted from the student's final average.
 Only those absences involving university-sponsored events, such as athletics and band, and religious holidays, are exempted from this policy.
-Absences related to university-sponsored events must be discussed with the instructor prior to the date that will be missed.
-For absences due to illness or injury, the student must provide the instructor with a signed doctor's note.
+Absences related to university-sponsored events or religious holidays must be discussed with the instructor prior to the date that will be missed.